stephenfdistilled/Documents/OPA/CreateOpaForm.md

 import { Forms } from 'api';
 ```

-* Generic form will call either ('preApplication' or 'buyingBudget')
+* Generic form will call the endpoint - either ('preApplication' or 'buyingBudget')

 ```
  <GenericForm